 What is the minimum age to possess and transport a handgun in Connecticut?

-(b) No person shall sell, barter, hire, lend, give, deliver or otherwise transfer to any person under the age of 21 years any pistol or revolver, except that a pistol or revolver may be temporarily transferred to any person only for the use by such person in target shooting or on a firing or shooting range, provided such use is otherwise permitted by law and is under the immediate supervision of a person eligible to possess a pistol or revolver.
+21 years old, except that a pistol or revolver may be temporarily transferred to anyone for target shooting or on a firing or shooting range, provided such use is permitted by law and is under the immediate supervision of a person eligible to possess a pistol or revolver.

 Possess a handgun on my private property without a permit?